coada-dev/graphstack/README.md

 ```

 If you'd like to modify or configure a new stack for deployment, declare execution within `grunt/aliases.json` under the `local` task alias.
 Make sure a complimentary configuration node exists within the `grunt/cdk.js` task file that matches the alias you have already created.

+## Wallaby

+### VSCode

+Open command pallette: `control + command + p`, select `Wallaby.js: Select Configuration File`, `Automatic Configuration <custom director>`, and select the project that you want to run WallabyJS for.
+Each project is going to require a `wallaby.js` configuration file.

+Wallaby does not load nested `tsconfig.json` files.
+Any typescript configuration for a project within this monorepo needs to be replicated in your project directory if your test runner, e.g. Jest, is not configured for it.